novum1/novum-labs/README.md

 2.  **Implementation of the skeleton prototype.**

     In this part I will implement all the graphic elements of the site so that it looks and works correctly.
+Done.

 3.  **Finalizing the project**

     In this phase we will correct all the errors and adjustments will be made so that the site works as you want.

+4. **Hosted on netlify**

+    We can see a working site on https://novum-labs.netlify.app